gustwindjs/gustwind/documentation/node-compatibility-plan.md

 These depend on Deno process, server, file system, command, signal, and watch APIs.
 They are no longer the default user-facing path, but they still remain as migration cleanup and compatibility debt.

+When the last practical parity gaps are closed, these should be deleted rather than preserved as a secondary runtime.

 ### Remaining remote-import surface

 - editor-only/browser-only scripts that still intentionally reference remote CDNs